Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Geometry at infinity

 Finally, the leaf $([0,L] \times_{a} \Sp^{p-1}) \times \{y_0\}$ for a fixed $y_0 \in \Sp^{q-1}$ is a length space, and hence is an Alexandrov space of curvature bounded below by $1$ in its own right.
 Its boundary is the sphere $\{L\} \times \Sp^{p-1}$.
-Doubling along this boundary preserves the lower curvature bound, and hence applying the metric space formulation of Bonnet-Myers again, has diameter bounded above by $\pi$.
+Doubling along this boundary gives an Alexandrov space of curvature bounded below $1$, and hence applying the metric space formulation of Bonnet-Myers again, has diameter bounded above by $\pi$.
 In particular, we deduce that $2L \leq \pi$.
-Similarly, by applying the Bishop--Gromov theorem for Alexandrov spaces with curvature bounded below by $1$ \cite[][Theorem 10.6.6]{BBI}, it follows that $a,b \leq 1$. \end{proof}
+Similarly, by applying the Bishop-Gromov theorem for Alexandrov spaces with curvature bounded below by $1$ \cite[][Theorem 10.6.6]{BBI}, it follows that $a,b \leq 1$. \end{proof}

 For the rest of this section, we fix $\mathcal{S}_{\th}^{p,q} = (M,g,f,o)$ for some $p,q \in \Z_{\geq 2}$ and $\th \in (0,1)$.
 Moreover, we assume that $\al > 0$ in $\mathcal{S}_{\th}^{p,q}(\infty)$ as in Remark~\ref{rmk pdisk}.
-Recall that $\Sigma_p \subset M$ denotes the totally-geodesic submanifold fixed by the action of the $\{1_p\} \times O(q)$ subgroup.
-We will now perform a dimension reduction along a divergent sequence of points $x_m \in \Sigma_{p}$ rescaled by their scalar curvature.
+We will now perform a dimension reduction along a sequence of points $x_m \in \Sigma_{p}$ going to infinity rescaled by their scalar curvature.
 It follows by the work of Chan--Ma--Zhang that a non-collapsed steady gradient Ricci solitons with $\operatorname{sec}\geq 0$ always dimension reduces at infinity \cite{DimRedSteadySoltn}.
 However, we expect when $q=2$ that our soliton is collapsed.
 Instead of trying to follow \cite{DimRedSteadySoltn}, we shall utilise the symmetry to bypass the non-collapsing assumption as in \cite[Lemma 3.3]{Lai24}.
 Under our non-collapsing assumption on the ideal boundary, the limit will split more copies of $\R$.
 The proof is inspired by the ideas in \cite[Section 4]{Zhu23}.
 We begin with the following general result about Alexandrov spaces.

 \begin{lem} If $(X_m,d_m,x_m)$ is a sequence of Alexandrov spaces of non-negative curvature converging in the pointed Gromov--Hausdorff sense to $(X,d,x)$, and if $(T_xX,\rho,0)$ denotes the tangent cone of $(X,d)$ at $x$, then after passing to a subsequence, we have convergence of the unit balls